How Sanford Biggers came to strike a pose as a two-faced dandy

 A month and several brainstorming sessions later, in early August, the two artists are together on set in a modest photo studio at NYU (Thomas’s mother, Deborah Willis, is now the chair of the department of photography and imaging at Tisch) along with a crew of seven gaffers, producers, and assistants.
 When I get there, Biggers is stealing bites of an egg sandwich between brushstrokes as the makeup artist applies broad swaths of black and white pigment to his face; she keeps the source image of the 19th-century performer firmly in sight.

-When his makeup is done, Biggers slips on the rest of his costume: a tuxedo complete with tails, gloves, and a top hat, all bisected down the same line as his face—half-black, half- white—and stitched together by Thomas’s friend, patternmaker Hilary Smith, from goods produced from the Garment District and the Internet.
+The set itself is relatively quiet.
+Thomas is working with a few members of his production team on a shot list in a nearby classroom while his lead gaffer and camera assistant (close friends and frequent collaborators Kambui Olujimi and Will Sylvester) take test shots against the white paper background and tweak and retweak and retweak the lights.When his makeup is done, Biggers slips on the rest of his costume: a tuxedo complete with tails, gloves, and a top hat, all bisected down the same line as his face—half-black, half- white—and stitched together by Thomas’s friend, patternmaker Hilary Smith, from goods produced from the Garment District and the Internet.
 Thomas steps behind the camera, a rented Hasselblad H4, and takes some test shots of his own as Biggers gets a feel for the lighting and the set.
 “It’s pretty weird already,” Thomas says.
 To which Biggers replies, “That’s a good sign.”